tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

  OBJCOPY  demo.bin
 chmod -x demo.bin
 ```
 Ah, that is a warning that we cannot ignore.
-The program's linker specification is looking for a memory region `main_ram` that is not defined by the LiteX build.
-The Arty LiteX build, for example, maps the `main_ram` region to the Arty's DDR3 memory.
+The program's linker specification is looking for a memory region "`main_ram`" that is not defined by the LiteX build.
+The Arty LiteX build, for example, maps the "`main_ram`" region to the Arty's DDR3 memory.
 But let's look at what Fomu has:

 ```
 % cat build/fomu_pvt/software/include/generated/regions.ld